Neural Coding Is Not Always Semantic: Toward the Standardized Coding Workflow in Semantic Communications: Semantic Coding towards Human-Centric Semantic Communication

-In this roadmap, semantic coding compresses raw data to a semantic level, followed by nonlinear transform source-channel coding\cite{dai-ntscc} for efficient end-to-end wireless transmission (with modulation converting data into radio waves).
+In this roadmap, semantic coding compresses raw data to a semantic level, followed by compressive and transmissive coding (\eg nonlinear transform source-channel coding\cite{dai-ntscc}) for efficient end-to-end wireless transmission (with modulation converting data into radio waves).
 At receiver side, a generator is employed to facilitate user-customized data recovery.
-This generator, implemented through generative modeling, can be either discrete with vector (or scalar) quantization or continuous without quantization.
+This generator, implemented through generative modeling, can be either discrete with quantization or continuous without quantization.
 For example, the generator may utilize a continuous deep generative model, such as the diffusion model\cite{rombach-ldm}, which demonstrates robust and intended content generation through controllable stochastic posterior sampling.
 In continuous implementations, semantic coding bypasses quantization, with latent representations directly encoded, transmitted, and decoded.
-This contrasts with discrete generative modeling, where token embeddings are clustered into the nearest latent codes (\ie codewords within a codebook) as compact sparse representations at the expense of reconstruction accuracy.
+This contrasts with discrete implementations, where token embeddings are clustered into the nearest latent codes (\ie codewords within a codebook) as compact sparse representations at the expense of reconstruction accuracy.

 Conditions on deep generative modeling play a crucial role in achieving desired content generation while maintaining an optimal consistency-realism trade-off in recovered data.
-Beyond user-input conditions like “prompts”, source knowledge base\cite{ren-kb}, which provides strong prior knowledge aligned with human intention, serves as an effective guideline for precise semantic interpretation of general semantic representations, enabling user-intent-aligned data recovery at receiver side.
+Beyond user-input conditions like ``prompts'', source knowledge base\cite{ren-kb}, which provides strong prior knowledge aligned with human intent, serves as an effective guideline for precise semantic interpretation of general semantic representations, enabling user-intent-aligned data recovery at receiver side.